You're grieving a childhood you can't quite name, and exhausted from being the one who always holds it together.

 • Grounded enough to support your nervous system.

-I integrate attachment-informed therapy and nervous system awareness with deep respect for how your patterns once protected you.
+I integrate attachment-informed therapy and nervous system awareness with deep respect for how your survival patterns once protected you.

 Rooted is not about being calm.
 It is about being so grounded in who you are that other people's chaos stops having the same pull.

-How Virtual Therapy Works in Michigan
+How Online Therapy Works in Michigan

 Step 1: Book A Free Consult